eaobservatory/hedwig/doc/user/scientific.rst

 you will probably find a link allowing you to upload figures to go with your text.
-This only applies if you are editing text on-line --- if you plan to upload a PDF file, include your figures in the file instead of uploading them here.
+This only applies if you are editing text online --- if you plan to upload a PDF file, include your figures in the file instead of uploading them here.

-If you plan to edit the text on-line, use the figure upload link to upload new figures.
+If you plan to edit the text online, use the figure upload link to upload new figures.
 The types of figures which the system is able to process are listed a the top of the page.